sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

     * Temperature sensors are on the control-card
     * Temperature sensors are on the line-card
     * Temperature sensors are on the SFMs.
+2. All thermal sensor info should be available to the control-card.
-2. The FAN control is limited to the control-card
+3. The FAN control is limited to the control-card.
+The Fan algorithm could be implemented as part of thermal-policy or by the platform.

 ![Tempearature and Fan Control](pmon-chassis-images/pmon-chassis-distributed-thermalctld.png)

 #### Proposal
 1. Chassisd notified line-card up/down events are subscribed up Thermalctld.
 2. All local temperatures sensors are recorded on both control and line-cards for monitoring.
 The control-card monitors temperature sensors of SFMs.
-3. Chassisd on control-card will periodically fetch the summary-info from each of the line-cards.
-Alternately, the thermalctld on control-card can subscribe for the line-card sensors updates.
+3. Chassisd on control-card will periodically fetch/subscribe the thermal-sensors info from each of the line-cards.
+Alternately, the thermalctld on line-card can directly update the DB on the control-card.
 5. The local-temperatures of control-card, line-cards and fabric-cards are passed onto the Fan-Control algorithm.
 6. The fan-control algorithm can be implemented ina PMON or ina the platform-driver.

+Changes in thermalctld would follow one of the 2 approaches:
-Changes ina thermalctld is to have a TemperatureUpdater class for each line-card.
-Each of the updater class will fetch the values for all temperature senosors of the line-card from the REDIS-DB of the line-card.
+1. Have a TemperatureUpdater class for each line-card.
+Each of the updater class will fetch the values for all temperature senosors of the line-card from the REDIS-DB of the line-card and update the DB on the control-card.
+2. The TemperatureUpdater class in each line-card will update the local-DB on its card as well as the global-DB on the control-card.

 ```
 In src/sonic-platform-daemons/sonic-thermalctld/scripts/thermalctld: